 Figure 1.
-Daily flow (ML day-1) in the Lower Murray River at the South Australian border from January 1996 to April 201313 Figure 2.
-Flow to South Australia from October 2012 to June 201314 Figure 3.
-Conceptual diagram of how river ecosystems are affected by the key ecosystem driver (flow regime), subject to flow management and climate effects, and how complementary monitoring components (tasks, T 1-7) contribute toward a holistic understanding of ecosystem responses to flow management and ecological benefits in the Lower Murray River (LMR) (Note tasks are within ecosystem components and in highlighted orange boxes under flow and ecosystem processes)15 Figure 4.
+Daily flow (ML day-1) in the Lower Murray River at the South Australian border from January 1996 to April 2013.
+Dotted line represented approximate bankfull flow in the main channel of the Lower Murray River Figure 2.
+Flow to South Australia from July 2012 to June 2013 14 Figure 3.
+Conceptual diagram of how river ecosystems are affected by the key ecosystem driver (flow regime), subject to flow management and climate effects, and how complementary monitoring components (tasks) contribute toward a holistic understanding of ecosystem responses to flow management and ecological benefits in the Lower Murray River (LMR) (Note tasks are within ecosystem components and in highlighted orange boxes under flow and ecosystem processes)15 Figure 4.
 Optimal hydrograph for Ruppia tuberosa in the South Lagoon of the Coorong showing the minimum water levels throughout the year and the elevations where colonisation is likely to occur Figure 5.
-Optimal salinity regime Ruppia tuberosa in the South Lagoon of the Coorong showing the maximum salinity thresholds for adult plants, seed germination, turion sprouting, turion viability and sexual reproduction Figure 6.
+Optimal salinity regime Ruppia tuberosa in the South Lagoon of the Coorong showing the maximum salinity thresholds for adult plants, seed germination, turion sprouting, turion viability and sexual reproduction 34 Figure 6.
 Conceptual model of the life-history of Ruppia tuberosa in the South Lagoon of the Coorong.
-Green boxes represent life-history stage, red boxes potential ecological "bottle necks" and the blue box requires more information Figure 7.
-Map of the Lower Murray River, Coorong, Lower Lakes and Murray Mouth showing geomorphic regions Figure 8.
-Hydrograph showing the Murray River flow (ML day-1) across the border to South Australia for the period August 2012 - March 2013.
-Red, numbered (1-6) arrows indicate the six phases of flow during which sampling were undertaken45 Figure 9.
-Mean (± S.E.) standardised catch of golden perch larvae between October 2012 and January 2013 at each site: A) Lock 1, B) Lock 6 and C) Lock 6A anabranches.
-Refer to Section 3.2 for date of trip Figure 10.
-Mean (± S.E.) standardised catch of golden perch larvae throughout drought (2005-06 to 2008-09), flood (2010-11) and flow years (2011-12 and 2012-13).
-Note there was no sampling during 200955 Figure 11.
+Green boxes represent life-history stages, red boxes potential ecological "bottle necks" and the blue box requires more information35 Figure 7.
+Map of a) the Lower Murray River, Lower Lakes and Murray Mouth showing geomorphic regions; b) the Coorong showing North and South lagoons and 0, 55 and 102 km markers used for Coorona modelling

+Figure 8.
+I Hydrograph showing the Murray River flow (ML day-1) across the border to South Australia for the period August 2012 - March 2013.
+Red, numbered (1-6) arrows indicate the six phases of flow during which sampling were undertaken Figure 9.
+I Mean (± S.E.) standardised catch of golden perch larvae between Octobe 2012 and March 2013 at each site: A) Lock 1, B) Lock 6 and C) Lock 6A 59 Figure 10 .
+Mean (± S.E.) standardised (larvae 1000m -3) catch of golden perch larvae throughout drought (2005-06 to 2008-09), flood (2010-11) and flow years (2011-12 and 2012-13).
+Note there was no sampling during 2009 60 Figure 11. .
 Distl M analysis of larval fish assemblages throughout the sampled years across sites LK-1 and LK-6.
 Vectors represent environmental variables that were significantly correlated to axes.
-Black numbers above symbols represent trip number Figure 12.
-Iotal abundance of zooplankters (individuals L-1) per trip at each sampling site for 2012-13 Figure 13.
-PC ordination of zooplankton assemblages at a) LK-1, b) LK-6 and c) LK-6A60
+Black numbers above symbols represent trip number Figure 12 .
+Total abundance of zooplankters (individuals $L^{\text{-1}}$) per trip at each sampling site for 2012-13 Figure 13 .
+PC ordination of zooplankton assemblages at LK-1, LK-6 and LK-6A 65 Figure 14 .
+PC ordination of fatty acid relative abundance in zooplankton samples per trip.
+Black numbers above symbols indicate site 67 Figure 15 .
+Abundance of larvae per trip (sites pooled) of three native species 67 Figure 16 .
+Multivariate ordination of water samples based on presence or absence of molecular operational taxonomic units summed for the three different sites and Bray-Curtis similarities between microbiotic sample data and a trajectory of the sampling trips Figure 17. .
+Multivariate ordination of zooplankton and algal samples by nMDS based on Bray-Curtis similarities between A) zooplankton samples (presence or absence of molecular operational taxonomic units), B) algal count samples (square root transformed species counts), Sampling trips 1-10 are marka d